The Partnership Staff

 Claire Brown recently completed a Master of Public Policy degree at USC, where she focused on education policy issues.
 Over the past two years, she co-directed USC’s ReadersPlus tutoring program for the University Park neighborhood elementary schools and was part of the 2010 Education Pioneers fellowship program.
 Additionally, Ms. Brown served as a member of a USC practicum team that researched a variety of talent management strategies for LAUSD.
 She began her career as a third grade teacher with Teach For America in Phoenix after having completed her undergraduate education at the University of Wisconsin-Madison.

 L.J.
-Carusone is the Development Manager with the Partnership for Los Angeles Schools.
+Carusone is the Director of Development with the Partnership for Los Angeles Schools.
 Before joining the Partnership, he was living in central Mexico where he raised funds to establish an Internet company that serves rural communities.
 Mr. Carusone also worked independently as a consultant for many years fundraising for political campaigns and social justice organizations.
 He is committed to civil rights and has worked extensively on coalition building and grassroots organizing throughout California to push for gender parity and LGBT equality.
 A native of upstate New York, Mr. Carusone holds a BA in English from the University of Vermont.

-Carl Christopher joined the Partnership in August 2011 and is currently the Director of Operations and Impact.
+Carl Christopher joined the Partnership in August 2011 and is currently the Sr. Director of Operations and Impact.
 In this role, he is responsible for overseeing the strategic delivery of high quality operational support and data management to the Partnership schools.
 Prior to joining the Partnership, Mr. Christopher was an Executive Director at Kaplan Inc., where he was responsible for managing school operations as part of Kaplan's Higher Education division.
 Earlier in his career, Mr. Christopher was also an Associate Director at the Stanford University School of Education, where he supported education reform efforts in school redesign, small school start-ups and performance assessment.
 Mr. Christopher holds an MBA from Harvard Business School, and a BA in Economics from UC San Diego.
 He enjoys golf, running and travel in his spare time, and loves spending time with his wife Cristina, son Casey and daughter Courtney.

 Doc Ervin has dedicated his career in education to setting a high standard of excellence that is conducive to increasing student achievement in every classroom, every day, every year.
 Prior to joining the Partnership staff, Mr. Ervin served as principal at a high performing high school, Heritage College Ready Academy High School, which outperformed all local high schools by 120 API points.
 Prior to his appointment as principal of Heritage, Mr. Ervin was Principal at Colton High School and Yucca Valley High School.
 During his career, he has also served as an Assistant Principal as well as a teacher at Mesa Verde Middle School in Poway Unified School District.
 Mr. Ervin holds a Masters in Education Administration and a Bachelors in Liberal Studies.